Jakub Mazur

 This compares raw pixel data.
 Real PNG files also use compression, so actual file sizes vary.

-Let's first ignore images for a second and imagine that we have a set of 2D data points (x, y).
-The demo below shows the standard K-means loop on those points.
+Let's ignore images for a second and imagine a set of 2D data points (x, y).

 K-means in 2D